Kalabasha, Beit El-Wali and Kertassi Temples - Photo 1

 Kalabasha, Beit El-Wali and Kertassi Temples

-On this tour, we'll visit three different temples, including the Roman-era Kalabasha and mausoleums like Beit El-Wali from Ramses II's time.
+On this tour, we'll visit three different temples: the Roman-era Kalabasha, and the rock-carved mausoleums like Beit El-Wali from Ramses II's period.
 Itinerary.
-We'll pick you up at your boat or hotel in the morning and travel south to the Aswan dam,...

 • 4 hours

-On this tour, we'll visit three different temples, including the Roman-era Kalabasha and mausoleums like Beit El-Wali from Ramses II's time.
+On this tour, we'll visit three different temples: the Roman-era Kalabasha, and the rock-carved mausoleums like Beit El-Wali from Ramses II's period.

 Itinerary

-We'll pick you up at your boat or hotel in the morning and travel south to the Aswan dam, located 20 kilometers (13 miles) from the city.
+We'll begin with a morning pickup from your boat or hotel, traveling south to the Aswan dam, located 20 kilometers (13 miles) from the city.

-Our first stop is the Kalabsha temple, honoring Mandulis, the Nubian Sun God, built around 30 A.D.
-This temple was relocated for the Aswan dam and measures 76 meters long and 22 meters wide.
+Our first stop is the Kalabsha temple, dedicated to Mandulis, the Nubian Sun God, built around 30 A.D., measuring 76 meters long and 22 meters wide, relocated due to the Aswan dam.

-Next is Beit el-Wali, a temple from Ramses II's era, excavated in rock and dedicated to Amon-Ra, featuring a patio adorned with depictions of Ramses II's military campaigns against the Libyans, Asians, Ethiopians, and the Kingdom of Kush.
+The second stop is Beit el-Wali, a small temple from Ramses II's time, excavated in rock and dedicated to Amon-Ra, featuring a patio decorated with scenes from Ramses II's military campaigns.

-The last temple is the Kiosk of Qertassi, dedicated to Isis, with a main entrance flanked by columns and the head of the Goddess Hathor.
-This temple was also moved for the Aswan dam.
+Our final visit is to the Kiosk of Qertassi, dedicated to Isis, with its main entrance adorned by columns featuring the head of Goddess Hathor.
+This temple was also relocated for the Aswan dam.

-After the tour, we will return you to your boat or hotel.
+After the tour, we'll return you to your hotel or boat.

 Pickups